Architecting Authority

 The og:title and og:description tags are also read by social AI crawlers.
 When a founder shares your page on LinkedIn and an AI assistant is asked to summarise the link, it reads these tags first.
 A missing og:description means the AI generates its own summary, which may not represent your positioning, your proof points or your call to action accurately.

-This is a direct application of GEO (Generative Engine Optimisation), the practice of structuring your pages so AI systems cite them accurately and frequently.
-Meta tags are the foundation layer of GEO.
-If the foundational signals are broken, nothing else you do for AI visibility will work as intended.
-Every page where Groew has corrected the meta infrastructure has seen improved AI citation rates within 60 to 90 days, which we verify through systematic AI visibility checks using the AI Brand Visibility Checker.
+This is a direct application of Answer Engine Optimization, the practice of structuring your pages so AI systems cite them accurately and frequently.
+Meta tags are the foundation layer.
+If the foundational signals are broken, nothing else you do for AI brand visibility will work as intended.
+Every page where Groew has corrected the meta infrastructure has seen improved AI citation rates within 60 to 90 days, which we verify through systematic checks using the AI Brand Visibility Checker.

 The Digital Landlord Approach to Meta Infrastructure